 The Descriptive Model

-The orange curve on the graph shows the result of a Kernel regression model.
-This “Descriptive Model” provides an understanding of the actual relation observed between Gross Revenue and Price Index without any assumption on the business rules that shall govern this relation.
-This model reveals inconsistencies, i.e. points where the price index increases when price increases.
-This situation is counter-intuitive and reveals that price observed in the historical data set should be corrected.
+The orange curve on the graph shows the result of a kernel regression model.
+This “descriptive model” provides an understanding of the actual relationship observed between Gross Revenue and Price Index, without making assumptions about the business rules that should govern this relationship.

 The Normative Model

-The blue curve shows the “Normative” model that will actually be used for pricing.
-This normative model includes a basic business rule: “price index should always decrease and never decrease with gross revenue”.
-This e-rule enables to correct identified inconsistencies found in the historical data set and revealed by the descriptive model.
+The blue curve represents the “normative” model that will actually be used for pricing.
+This model incorporates a basic business rule: the price index should always decrease as gross revenue increases.

 P(Gross Revenue * m) – P(Gross Revenue) = a + b * log10(Gross Revenue * m) – (a + b * log2(Revenue))